Deviled eggs are the perfect, easy to make appetizer for any occasion. Jazz up this traditional dish with this bacon jalapeño deviled eggs recipe.

 One of the best things about deviled eggs is how easy they are to make.
 You only need a few simple ingredients to turn an everyday egg into a delicious appetizer that is sure to wow your guests!

-- Eggs – fresh large eggs will give you the most attractive results.
+- Eggs – fresh large eggs will give you the.

 - Mayonnaise – use good quality mayo as this makes up the base for the filling.